European center for sustainable finance

 Sustainable Banking

-At ECCE, we view sustainability in finance as something that concerns both the individual firm and the industry at large.
+In the transition to a more sustainable society, banks are considered to play an important role.
 Moreover, we believe sustainability requires a safe, sound and stable banking system, as well as a banking system that contributes to economic growth and development in a sustainable manner.
-Current sustainable banking projects cover micro-finance, speculation and commodity prices and the finance-growth nexus.
+ECCE's studies in the domain of banking have focused on:

 Sustainable Real Estate

-Climate change is the biggest threat facing mankind today.
-The abatement potential of emissions is by far largest in residential and commercial buildings, with the built environment responsible for one third of global carbon emissions.
-The topic of energy efficiency and sustainability in the built environment is currently a central theme in the decision-making of investors as well as policymakers.
-Systematic research is scant.
+With the built environment responsible for one third of global carbon emissions, the topic of energy efficiency and sustainability in the built environment is currently a central theme in the decision-making of investors as well as policymakers.
 The work of ECCE on energy efficiency and sustainability in buildings is part of a global research initiative that addresses some of the main barriers to market adoption of energy efficiency measures.
-The results and conclusions from this research have led to new economic insights on whether the private market does incorporate information on energy efficiency in the determination of rents and asset prices, featured in top scientific journals, practitioner magazined and in the popular media.
-ECCE was also the founder of GRESB, the global standard for ESG benchmarking in the real estate and infrastructure investment space.
+ECCE's results and conclusions provide new economic insights on whether the private market incorporates information on energy efficiency in rents and asset prices, and have appeared in top scientific journals, practitioner magazines and popular media.
+ECCE is also the founder of GRESB, the global standard for ESG benchmarking in the real estate and infrastructure investment space.

 The research agenda on building sustainability is now moving on to “Sustainability 2.0,” focusing on the people using and inhabiting buildings.
 Researchers from ECCE, in close cooperation with colleagues from Maastricht University's School for Public Health, have begun to look at the relationship between indoor climate and the health and performance of building users.
 Current projects include the implications of housing for health, indoor quality and worker productivity, and the performance of students as it relates to the quality of the classroom.